ILLUMINA

 Pim van den Heuvel

-Music always has a concept that provides creative restriction, inspiration and value to the image I’m scoring.
-As DNA was the concept and DNA strands are based on letters C, G, T and A.
+Music always starts with a concept that provides creative restriction, inspiration, and value to the image I’m scoring.
+Since DNA was the concept, and DNA strands are based on the letters C, G, T, and A, this was a great starting point.

-Naturally the C,G and A can already be used as notes.
+Naturally, C,G, and A can already be used as notes.

-Harmonically speaking we can create several chords from this base:
+Harmonically speaking, we can create several chords from this base:

-Together the letters A-C-G form an Am7 chord.
+Together, the letters A-C-G form an Am7 chord.

-Alternatively C-(E)-G-A form a C6 chord.
+Alternatively, C-(E)-G-A form a C6 chord.

 Production Company